nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

-I used [these stages](https://www.ebay.com.au/itm/358054743590) which have a NEMA11 motor and a Tr6-2 thread (1mm pitch, double start), resulting in 100 steps per mm.
+I used [these stages](https://www.ebay.com.au/itm/358054743590) which have a NEMA11 motor and a Tr6-2 thread (1mm pitch, double start), resulting in 100 steps per mm (not 200 like the listing said).
 As shipped the end plates were a little misaligned, and needed to be properly set up[^1].

-[^1] loosen the two screws, send the stages out to the end of their travel and then tighten the end screws again.
+[^1]: loosen the two screws, send the stages out to the end
+    of their travel and then tighten the end screws again.
 No more problem!

+The actual length of travel is about 103mm.
+I'll post some measurements later.

 ## GRBL board